torvalds/linux/Documentation/admin-guide/device-mapper/verity.rst

     Panic the device when a corrupted block is discovered.
 This option is not compatible with ignore_corruption and restart_on_corruption.

+restart_on_error
+    Restart the system when an I/O error is detected.
+    This option can be combined with the restart_on_corruption option.

+panic_on_error
+    Panic the device when an I/O error is detected.
+This option is not compatible with the restart_on_error option but can be combined with the panic_on_corruption option.

 ignore_zero_blocks
     Do not verify blocks that are expected to contain zeroes and always return zeroes instead.
 This may be useful if the partition contains unused blocks